ststeady/INF1340-Programming-for-Data-Science-Final-Project/README.md

 ## Data and Sources

-This dataset is downloaded from Kaggle from the author RASHIK RAHMAN, the data uploading page is titled <em>Heart Attack Analysis & Prediction Dataset<em>.
+This dataset is downloaded from Kaggle from the author RASHIK RAHMAN, the data uploading page is titled <em>Heart Attack Analysis & Prediction Dataset</em>.

 The data contains 14 entities such as age, sex, number of major vessels, resting blood pressure and so on for 304 selected samples, the data is last updated in 2020.